Slavic Languages and Literatures

 Marijeta Bozovic

-Professors Edyta Bojanowska, Katerina Clark, John MacKay
+Professors Edyta Bojanowska, Marijeta Bozovic, John MacKay

-Associate Professor Marijeta Bozovic, Molly Brunson
+Associate Professor Molly Brunson

 Assistant Professors Jinyi Chu, Claire Roosien, Nariman Shelekpayev

-Senior Lectors II Irina Dolgova, Constantine Muravnik, Julia Titus
+Senior Lectors II Constantine Muravnik, Julia Titus

-Senior Lectors I Krystyna Illakowicz, Anastasia Selemeneva
+Senior Lectors I Krystyna Illakowicz, Anastasia Selemeneva, Olha Tytarenko

 Fields of Study

 The graduate program of the Department of Slavic Languages and Literatures values interdisciplinary and comparative perspectives on Russian, East European, and Eurasian literatures and cultures.
-While maintaining a foundation in the study and teaching of language and literature, the Department sees both as embedded in a global context and a broad network of cultural production.
-Students are encouraged to develop their primary fields of study as well as meaningful connections with other disciplines, including comparative literature, history of art, film and media studies, history and the social sciences, gender and sexuality studies, and the digital humanities.
+While maintaining a foundation in the study and teaching of language and literature, the department sees both as embedded in a global context and a broad network of cultural production.
+Students are encouraged to develop their primary fields of study as well as meaningful connections with other disciplines, including comparative literature, history of art, film and media studies, history and the social sciences, gender and sexuality studies, the environmental humanities, and the digital humanities.

 Special Requirements for the Ph.D.
 Degree

-Course Requirements All graduate students are required to take sixteen courses in their first two years of graduate study, which must include RUSS 951, Proseminar: Theory and Methods.
+Course Requirements All graduate students are required to take sixteen courses in their first two years of graduate study, which must include RUSS 851, Proseminar: Theory and Methods.
 In addition to this one mandatory course, students must fulfill the following distributional requirements through graduate-level coursework:

-• Minimum of two (but no more than four out of the required sixteen) courses outside the Slavic Department.
+- Minimum of two (but no more than four out of the required sixteen) courses outside the Slavic department.

 Students who have done graduate-level coursework elsewhere may petition for up to three courses taken at another institution to count toward degree requirements, and may use any course slots freed through prior study to take additional elective courses at Yale.
 Language courses do not count toward the required sixteen courses.